huhu/rust-search-extension/docs/content/_index.md

 ## Open repository quickly

 You can prefix **!!!** (triple !) to open crate's repository quickly.
-For example, input `!!!tokio` and enter, the extension will obtain the repository url then redirect to the github repository page of **tokio** effortlessly.
+For example, input `!!!tokio` then enter, the extension will obtain the repository url then redirect to the github repository page of **tokio** effortlessly.

 ## Page down/up easily